Walking, hiking, and geocaching

 Enjoy one of Vancouver's most popular destinations and take advantage of all there is to do and see along the Seawall!
 Download the map and learn more about this scenic path lining the city waterfront.

-Visit the spectacular gardens at Hastings Park: Il Giardino Italiano, the Sanctuary, and Momiji Gardens.
+Visit the spectacular gardens at Hastings Park: Il Giardino Italiano, the Sanctuary, Momiji Gardens, and Creekway Park.
 Find links to the Hastings Park Conservancy, which organizes nature walks through the Sanctuary.

 Queen Elizabeth Park is home to some of the most beautiful and well maintained gardens in the world and the Celebration Pavillion, a facility perfect for weddings and other special occasions.
 The park is located at 4600 Cambie St.